 Students who miss a day of school must submit an Excused Absence Form to the Attendance Office in order for the absence to be excused from their attendance record.
 Classroom teachers cannot excuse a student's abssence from class.
 Excused Absence Forms can be downloaded and printed from home using the links below or in the Quick Links section of the home page.

 Students who miss 3 or more consecutive days of school must additionally submit a doctor's note in order to have the absences excused.
 Any questions regarding this policy should be directed to the Attendance Office at 702-799-8000 x4035.

 DMV ATTENDANCE INFORMATION

 Beginning January 1, 2015, anyone under the age of 18 who applies for an instruction permit, driver’s license or driver authorization card must provide the DMV with proof that he or she meets the minimum Nevada school attendance requirements.
-The applicant must submit a Certification of Attendance (DMV-301) Form when applying for an instruction permit.
-If a student’s permit or license is suspended because of truancy, a new DMV-301 must be submitted at the time of reinstating the permit or license.
+To obtain a DMV Certificate of Attendance during the closure and over the summer please click the link below.